Elstow May Festival.

 The cattle and horse market moved, in 1900, to a purpose-built site, beside Bedford river.

 From 1925 to 1965, the event was run by the village school and it attracted visitors from all over the world.
-Many photographs from that time can be viewed her in our Picture Archive.
+Many photographs from that time can be viewed here in our Picture Archive.

-For about the history of May Festivals, click on the download link, immediately below.
+To read about the history of May Festivals, click on the download link, immediately below.

 festival_history |